gaoxk/sh-site/README.md

 - fix javascript bug in hacker stories carousel where it skips 2 people on initial interaction
 - Comply to FAQ styles
 - Under FAQ, include "Can't see your quetsion?"
-- put nav items in the correct order (FAQ before sponsors)
+- react bootstrap fix (lol kristy is dumb asf)

+Styling
+- hacker stories need more margin

+## IN PROGRESS: KRISTY
 - change footer icons
 - update sponsor text

-Styling
-- hacker stories need more margin
+- put nav items in the correct order (FAQ before sponsors)

 ## IN PROGRESS: AHRAR
 - need to put in 2018 successes